nv-legate/legate/docs/legate/source/index.rst

 NVIDIA Legate
 =============

 The Legate project endeavors to democratize computing by making it possible for all programmers to leverage the power of large clusters of CPUs and GPUs by running the same code that runs on a desktop or a laptop at scale.
-Using this technology, computational and data scientists can develop and test programs on moderately sized data sets on local machines and then immediately scale up to larger data sets deployed on many nodes in the cloud or on a supercomputer without any code modifications.
+Using this technology, computational and data scientists and researchers can develop and test programs on moderately sized data sets on local machines and then immediately scale up to larger data sets deployed on many nodes in the cloud or on a supercomputer without any code modifications.

 .. toctree::
   :maxdepth: 2